With summer comes humid heat, summer vacations and…plumbing problems? Yes, the summer provides its own set of plumbing related problems.

 Solution: Watch what you put down your garbage disposal and how much you put down at once.
 Common summer foods you want to avoid putting down your disposal unit include:

 If you’ve got kids, they’re going to be spending more of their time at home for summer vacation.
-That means you’re toilets are going to be used more often and the chances of a clog happening are much higher.–especially if they use too much toilet paper.
+That means your toilets are going to be used more often and the chances of a clog happening are much higher.–especially if they use too much toilet paper.

 Solution: Teach your kids the appropriate amount of toilet paper to use.
 If your toilet gets clogged, use a flange plunger not a cup plunger.
-A flange plunger is designed to fit snugly into in the opening at the bottom of the toilet bowl in order to create the suction you need to loosen the clog.
+A flange plunger is designed to fit snugly into the opening at the bottom of the toilet bowl in order to create the suction you need to loosen the clog.

 If you’re unable to unclog the toilet and need help, call a professional plumber for help.